skyf0l/RsaCracker/README.md

 rsacracker -n 123...789 -p 0x????C0FFEE
 ```

 Each `?` represents one digit in the specified radix.
-The attack uses brute force for small unknown digit counts (up to ~24 bits or ~16 million iterations).

 ### Run a specific attack with arguments